Common 2nd line support tasks for data.gov.uk and CKAN

 Once connected to the ckan

-machine, the commands should be run from within the /var
+pod, the commands can be run using the ckan

 Initialising the database